ryuichiueda/slides_marp/advanced_vision/lesson10e.md

 ### Structure (Figure 2 in [[Paper]](https://arxiv.org/abs/2406.09246))

 - Image processing: Tokens are generated independently from two models, SigLIP and DINOv2.
     - SigLIP[[Zhai2023]](https://arxiv.org/abs/2303.15343): A zero-shot image classification model.
         - Instead of classifying objects from a large number of objects using softmax, it outputs a probability of matching between the image and a short sentence.
         - Tokens represent what is in the image.
-- DINOv2[[Oquab2023]](https://arxiv.org/abs/2304.07193): Image base model
+    - DINOv2[[Oquab2023]](https://arxiv.org/abs/2304.07193): Image foundation model
         - Extract image features and convert them into tokens

+---

 - LLM part: Llama (Large Language Model Meta AI)
     - Output tokens to be input into the Action De-tokenizer below
 - Action generation: "Action De-tokenizer" (The implementation is unclear.
 Can you read the code?)

 ---